 Zhang Huan is no stranger to controversy.
 Having attended school when China was undergoing a dramatic time in its history, Zhang learned a lot from the years of protests and demonstrations that would be staged in front of Tiananmen Square in Beijing.
 As an avid fan of Avant-garde art, Zhang did not really have adequate resources at his disposal that would allow him to execute his artistic vision.
 As such, and not surprisingly, Zhang decided to change the way he expressed himself by adopting a more provocative and transgressive form of performance art, which was later photographed and documented.

 Why did Zhang Huan spend hours in a public toilet?

 Zhang’s performance art was always characterized by some degree of pain.
-For instance, one of his most famous installations so far was his 12 Square Meters from 1994, where Zhang covered himself in a mixture of fish oil and honey from head to toe.
-He then sat stock-still on a peddle stool in a public latrine for hours on end as he let different types of insects crawl all over his body.
+For instance, one of his most famous performances is his 12 Square Meters from 1994, where Zhang covered himself in a mixture of fish oil and honey from head to toe.
+He then sat stock-still on a peddle stool in a public latrine for hours on end as he let different types of insects crawling all over his body.
 The photographs from this performance were taken by fellow artist and photographer Rong Rong.